BIT/ATTACKED BY PIT BULL LAWYERS

 Our attorneys have represented many people attacked by a dog, including attacked or bitten by a Pit Bull.
 A pit bull is a class of dogs that includes the following breeds: American pit bull terrier, American Staffordshire terrier, Staffordshire bull terrier, American bulldog and any other pure bred or mixed breed dog that is a combination of these dogs.
 Weight and shape can vary significantly among pit bulls, from 35 to 100 plus pounds.

-The Pit Bull attacks our lawyers have handled in Minnesota show that many people believe that Pit Bulls and Bulldogs are more dangerous or prone to attack than other dogs.
+The Pit Bull attacks our best lawyers have handled in Minnesota show that many people believe that Pit Bulls and Bulldogs are more dangerous or prone to attack than other dogs.
 In fact, at least in the cases we have handled in Minnesota, our dog attack lawyers have not noticed that Bulldogs and Pit Bulls cause a particularly high percentage of injury and dog bites.
 The dog bite cases our lawyers have handled include Bull Dogs, but many other types of breeds as well.
 We have represented people bitten or attacked by many different dog breeds.
-Based on our experience, it seems to have more to do with the temperament of the individual dog and the situation than the breed of the dog.
+Based on our experience, it seems to have more to do with the temperament of the individual dog and the situation, than the breed of the dog.

 However, whether a Pit Bull bites more frequently than another dog breed is not the point.
 The issue is the acute injury a pit bull inflicts when it does choose to bite.
-The Pit Bull attack cases our attorneys have handled in Minnesota often involve very serious injuries.
+The Pit Bull attack cases our top rated dog bite attorneys have handled in Minnesota often involve very serious injuries.
 The pit bull’s “hold and shake” bite style causes severe bone and muscle damage, often inflicting permanent and disfiguring injury.
 In fact, once a pit bull starts an attack, physically violent or firearm intervention can sometimes be the only way to stop it.